houssam-developer/recipe-page/README.md

 ![My Image](img/screenshot-demo.png)

-This interior consultant page can be found here: "https://recipe-page-he.netlify.app/".
+This recipe page can be found here: "https://recipe-page-he.netlify.app/".
 Thanks to that challenge, I learn to work efficiently in order to succeed.
 And I hope to make more beautifuls websites and become an expert in front-end developmemt :)